Budgets are plans, planning is good, and furthermore budgets are plans with numbers.

 This show us our budgeted income, costs and profitability.
 We can the overall impact in financial terms of our future objectives.
 If the budget doesn’t show us where we need to be, then look at alternative strategies, or revisit the key budgets.

-Above all, complete the budgeted balance sheet after you approve your profit and loss account.
+The budgeted balance sheet is finalised after the profit and loss account has been approved.
 The balance sheet tells us how financially strong we will be.
 A sound financial position is crucial for our survival and prosperity.

 Above all , cash is the lifeblood of our business.
 Insufficient or poor cash control is the main reason for business or project failure.
 Your cash budget says what cash and funding requirements will be.
 We take relevant action in light of what the cash budget reveals.